warrenwu123/computer_space/README.md

 ```
 it will activate the configure interface

+### output:
 <img width="865" height="127" alt="image" src="https://github.com/user-attachments/assets/a4ccb44b-3df7-47a7-87cc-83589be0db38" />

 we will be required to input four types of information `AWS access key ID`, `AWS Secret Access Key`, `Default Region name`, `Default output format`

-the first two information can be found at the last step of creating access key.
-From the region table, i can find the region name is `ap-southeast-2` according to my student id
-And the default output format is json
+The first two are from the access key creation step.
+From the region table, I found the region name is `ap-southeast-2` based on my student ID.
+The default output format is JSON (selected for structured, machine-readable output).

+### output:
 <img width="865" height="127" alt="image" src="https://github.com/user-attachments/assets/23bc4275-6003-4ef0-9c0a-479fb8305b85" />

-### [4] Install boto3
+## [4] Install boto3

+Boto3 is the AWS SDK for Python, chosen to enable programmatic access to AWS services in scripts.
-boto3 is the root package to use all the services and resources in AWS, so we need to install it by putting the code below
+Boto3 is the root package to use all the services and resources in AWS, so we need to install it by running:
 ```
 sudo apt install python3-boto3
 ```
-instead of usin `pip3`, I use `sudo apt install` to get package from the remote package shop directly.
+Instead of using pip3, I used sudo apt install to get the package from the remote package repository directly (chosen for system-wide installation and dependency management).

 And we successfully installed it
+### output:
 <img width="865" height="383" alt="image" src="https://github.com/user-attachments/assets/5fb65d27-7795-4f86-8ad6-5f971a8dcc43" />